celine531/se_project_coffeeshop/README.md

 ## Plan on improving the project

-Add your ideas here :)
+Add your ideas here :) I think keeping the nav block as a position absolute would be useful for a website.
+Clicking on the address in the footer could direct the user to a map showing where the address is at.